← Back to Blog

 What AI Can Actually Do with Your Data

 Before diving into specific tools and prompts, it helps to know what AI is genuinely good at with data.
-The big three are: cleaning (finding and fixing errors, inconsistencies, and duplicates), analysis (calculating summaries, finding correlations, spotting outliers), and visualization (recommending and generating charts that communicate your findings).
-It's not magic — AI still needs good input data — but it removes most of the technical friction that used to require a data analyst.
+The big three capabilities are cleaning (finding and fixing errors, inconsistencies, and duplicates), analysis (calculating summaries, finding correlations, spotting outliers), and visualization (recommending and generating charts that communicate your findings clearly).
+It's not magic — AI still needs reasonably good input data — but it removes most of the technical friction that used to require a dedicated data analyst.

 What AI isn't great at: making business judgment calls for you.
-It can tell you that Q3 sales dropped 18% and give you 5 possible reasons.
+It can tell you that Q3 sales dropped 18% and give you five possible reasons.
 It can't tell you which reason is correct for your specific company.
-You still own the interpretation.
+You still own the interpretation — AI just compresses the time it takes to get there.

-The Fastest Way to Start: Claude or ChatGPT + CSV Upload
+The Fastest Way to Start: Upload Your CSV and Ask Questions

 # For a first look at any dataset: